In this article, we list the best five privacy-centric Linux Distributions of 2024 to give you a heads-up before choosing one.

 Moreover, its unique design provides a gateway component which connects to the Tor network.
 And a second component is called a workstation which runs all the user applications.
 These user applications connect to the gateway, which gives the applications and users complete anonymity.
 Finally, this unique two-phase isolation approach gives you complete privacy while mitigating several risks.

-Reasons why Whonix is one of the best privacy-centric distro
+Reasons why Whonix is one of the best privacy-centric distros

 - Two-phased isolation, which separates network and user applications